nginn001/Luteibacter.paper.analyses/README.md

 ## SNP calling (Create SNP VCF file)
 - use snippy/4.6.0 module on the HPC
 - From my genomes I selected KNZ12-1B and SVR3-8D as the reference genomes because:
-  - I wanted to use specie 1 as a reference
+  - I wanted to use species 1 as a reference
   - This strain had the lowest number of contigs and had phenotyped for both NaCl and PEG within their sites
 ```sh
 cd /bigdata/roperlab/nginn001/KU_Luteibacter/microGWAS